 You will be assessed on 28 competences for project management via an exam, a report and an interview.
 To pass, you must evidence a minimum of 23 out of 28 competences.

 The exam will cover seven competence elements, the report will cover 17 and the interview will cover four.

 Firstly, you will need to submit a CV for initial certification which includes personal details, career history, qualifications, training, professional memberships and any other relevant professional development.

-In addition, you must submit an Executive Summary Report of at least 15 pages, a full self-assessment and two referees who are familiar with your work.
+In addition, you must submit an Executive Summary Report of a maximum 15 pages, self-assessment form, complexity indicator evaluation and two referees who are familiar with your work.

-Once submitted you will partake in a 90-minute extended interview which relates to specific competence elements.
+If successful, you will then partake in a 90-minute extended interview which relates to specific competence elements.
 There is also an opportunity to evidence the competence elements which may have not been sufficiently covered previously.

 A final evaluation will be undertaken by the assessor to determine if you have demonstrated sufficient knowledge, skills and abilities in a project management context and the relevant level of competence.
 You will receive a feedback report which will indicate whether the required standard has been met or whether you are deemed not yet competent.
 If you are deemed as not yet competent, the feedback will highlight areas of development that can be addressed prior to a potential re-entry.

 - You can apply and study for this qualification through one of APM’s Accredited Training Providers.